About the CKC

 The CKC is incorporated under Animal Pedigree Act

-, a federal statute under the auspices of the Ministry of Agriculture.
+, a federal statute under the auspices of the Ministry of Agriculture and Agri-Food.
 The organization includes approximately 20,000 individual members and over 700 breed clubs across Canada.
 The Club registers purebred dogs, regulates dog shows and performance events, and speaks out on major issues concerning dog ownership and the health & welfare of dogs across Canada.

 CKC Mission Statement Who we are